 General powers of attorney give one party complete control over another’s decisions.
 These documents may last for a specified period of time or last indefinitely.
 In fact, a durable power of attorney only ends after the principal’s death.
-A local POA lawyer could provide more information about the various forms of powers of attorney and their legal impact.
+A knowledgeable POA lawyer in Manhattan could provide more information about the various forms of powers of attorney and their legal impact.

 It is clear that a power of attorney grants significant privileges to another party.
 It is also a willing indication of a person’s desire to surrender this power.
 As a result, the law requires a clear statement of intent when a party creates a power of attorney.